hangle/Script/documents/DesignNotes/script.md

                  %%
 </pre>

 <p>No explanation of the 'nowis.struct' files is now offered.
-Explanation begins with
+Explanation <br />
-the  subsystem ParserEvaluator and its input file, i.e., 'nowis.nc'.</p>
+begins   with the  subsystem ParserEvaluator and its input file, i.e., <br />
+'nowis.nc'.    </p>

 <p>The Script program has two major tasks.
-The first is to validate the syntax and values
+The first is to validate the syntax <br />
-of the script commands.
+and values of the script commands.
 The second is to build the '*.struct' file.   </p>

 <p>The execution of Script's 'main' function  invokes  two major subsystems:  </p>